kordaniel/space_invaders/README.md

 ```console
 foo@bar:space_invaders$ make
 ```
-This will place the executable inside the build-directory.
+This will place the executable inside the bin-directory.
 Then simply run with:
 ```console
 foo@bar:space_invaders$ ./bin/space_inv
 ```
+Note: The program HAS to be run from the root directory of the repository.
+When the game is run, it will read the sourcecode for the shaders from the relative directory `res/shaders/Shaders.shader`.

 That's it.
 Play and enjoy the beauty of what is Space Invaders!
 Also please report bugs if you find any!

 ## Notes on Linux